 Learn How To Love Yourself

 When you are an adult and assume you are, you still have an Inner Child inside you.
 These are your emotions.
 At that level, you still react like a child of 3-4 years old.
-Your emotions can not get older or mature.
+Your feelings can not get older or mature.
 But you can get mature.
 You can learn how to respect them and how to handle them.
 You can learn how to take care of this Inner Child.

-Why is that?
 Because nobody takes care of that Little Child inside you.

 All these big emotions are attempts from your Inner Child to get your attention.